-Unfortunately, the actual constant $\varepsilon_0$ that arises in the proof of Theorem \ref{thm:main} is almost certainly far from optimal.
-The Dobrushin machinery \cite[Chapter 8]{Geo11} that forms the basis of our proof already does not yield sharp estimates of the phase transition point even in the simplest classical models of statistical mechanics.
+Unfortunately, the actual constant $\varepsilon_0$ that arises in the proof of Theorem~\ref{thmm:main} is almost certainly far from optimal.
+The Dobrushin machinery \cite{Geo11}, Chapter~8, that forms the basis of our proof already does not yield sharp estimates of the phase transition point even in the simplest classical models of statistical mechanics.
 It is also far from clear whether the block particle filter should necessarily possess the same phase transition point as the underlying model: it may be that the algorithm only works in a strict subset of the regime in which the underlying model possesses the decay of correlations property.
-The mathematical tools used in this paper are not sufficiently powerful to address much more delicate questions of this type.
-The practical relevance of Theorem \ref{thm:main} is therefore of a qualitative nature---we show that the block particle filter can beat the curse of dimensionality above a certain phase transition point---but should not be relied upon to provide quantitative guidance in specific situations.
-It remains of substantial interest to weaken the assumptions of Theorem \ref{thm:main} and to obtain sharper quantitative results; further progress in this direction will require the development of a more sophisticated probabilistic toolbox for the investigation of filtering problems in high dimension.
+The mathematical tools used in this paper are not sufficiently powerful to address questions of this type.
+The practical relevance of Theorem~\ref{thmm:main} is therefore of a qualitative nature---we show that the block particle filter can beat the curse of dimensionality above a certain phase transition point---but should not be relied upon to provide quantitative guidance in specific situations.
+The development of sharper quantitative results will require new probabilistic tools for the investigation of filtering problems in high dimension.

-One drawback of the assumptions of Theorem \ref{thm:main} is that the decay of correlations in space and time are treated on the same footing: as $\varepsilon\to 1$, both the spatial and temporal correlations disappear.
-To ensure ergodicity and decay of correlations, one would expect that it suffices to assume only that the spatial interactions are sufficiently weak.
-It is therefore of interest to separate the temporal and spatial ergodicity assumptions, for example, by replacing the assumption $\varepsilon\le p^v(x,z^v)\le \varepsilon^{-1}$ by an assumption of the form $\varepsilon\,\tilde p^v(x^v,z^v)\le p^v(x,z^v)\le \varepsilon^{-1}\tilde p^v(x^v,z^v)$ that only controls the spatial interactions.
-Whether our results can still be proved in this more general setting is an interesting topic for further investigation.
+One drawback of the assumptions of Theorem~\ref{thmm:main} is that mixing in space and time are treated on the same footing: as $\varepsilon\to1$, both the spatial and temporal interactions disappear.
+To ensure that ergodicity and decay of correlations hold, it should suffice to assume only that the spatial interactions are weak.
+Such an improvement can be obtained using more refined mathematical tools that make it possible to separate the temporal and spatial ergodicity assumptions \cite{RvH13b}.